Yihe-Harry/DSA3101-Group-Project/GrpA_models/A4_nigel/README.md

 * **Number of Clicks** refers to the number of people who clicked on the ad.
 * **Number of Impressions** refers to the number of people who viewed the ad.
-##### Actionable Insight: This measures the percentage of people who click on an ad after seeing it.
-It is an indicator of how well the ad resonates with or captures the audiences' attention.
+##### Actionable Insight:  It is an indicator of how well the ad resonates with or captures the audiences' attention.
 A low CTR would suggest a need to change the ad design and content or to assess whether the platform used is suitable for the bank's target audience.

 #### 2) Average Website Session Duration - average time spent on website by people who click on ads.
+This measures the level of engagement people have with the website.
 Defined as

 $$
 f(\text{Average Website Session Duration}) = \left( \frac{\text{Total Time Spent on Website by All Users}}{\text{Number of Clicks}} \right), \text{ where}